maksbotan/maksbotan.github.io/posts/2021-01-20-callstacks.md

 ```

 Obviously, there is an error, but `GHCI` also prints a peculiar thing: a call stack!
 It contains
-only one entry and isn't helpful though...
+only one entry and isn't helpful, though...
 So you go to
 [GHC manual](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/) to see what
-`HasCallStack` the message is talking about and there it is:
+`HasCallStack` the message is talking about, and there it is:
 [`HasCallStack` section](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/glasgow_exts.html#hascallstack).

 As the manual says, you add `HasCallStack` constraint to your `foo` and `bar` functions: